Teaching for equality – webinars

 Session information

-Three expert teachers from around the world will share practical ideas for resources that you can use in your classroom for social change.
+Three expert teachers from around the world share practical ideas for resources that you can use in your classroom for social change.

 About our speakers